Starting a Business in Wisconsin

-Business Insider named Wisconsin the fifth worst state to start a new business in.
+Business Insider named Wisconsin the fifth worst state to start a new business in, per a 2016 article.
 This is for the whole country.
 The state has the second lowest rate of new business owners.
 Also, about three quarters of all new business owners in the state started their businesses due to opportunity rather than unemployment.
 However, this is the third lowest in the nation.

 Smart business owners can find new opportunities.
 Work with the bigger industries in the state.
 Offer goods or services such as the development and distribution of safety equipment.
 Other ideas are food service and hospitality.
 More ideas are trucking for any industry.
 And another idea is computer support in areas such as programming and also data.